 Ensure to use universally accepted size calibrations like “in” or “mm” when designing the shape.

-Peripheral ports like power pins, audio jacks, LED indicators or customization buttons should be carefully thought of while designing to minimize errors of production.
-To attain a better user experience, you might consider compromising some part of your art to attain a better user experience; especially for consumer electronics.
+Peripheral ports like power pins, audio jacks, LED indicators, or customization buttons should be carefully thought of while designing to minimize production errors.
+To attain a better user experience, you might consider compromising some part of your art to achieving a better user experience, especially for consumer electronics.

-The thickness of a layer determines the amount of current that can pass through a layer without damaging the layer.
+The thickness of a layer determines the amount of current that can pass through a layer without damaging the coating.
+The standard layer thickness is measured in ounces (oz.).
 Thicker layers have lesser resistivity and can move more current than thinner layers.
-The standard layer thickness is measured in ounces (oz.)

-Edges or bends of connections for most professionally designed PCBs are done at 45 degrees rather than 90 degrees.
+For most professionally designed PCBs, edges or bends of connections are done at 45 degrees rather than 90 degrees.
 The main reason for this phenomenon is that at 45 degrees, fewer signals are reflected as opposed to a reflection of signals at 90 degrees.

 When you finish designing, you can either implement the routing manually or automatically.
 In the case of a simple circuit, an automatic routing could do best.
-However, if the connection is huge and complicated, do consider to align the routing manually.
+However, if the connection is vast and complicated, do consider aligning the routing manually.

 A “Design Rule Check” is a popular accessory incorporated in most PCB designing tools to aid in design error checking.
 This tool allows you to set specific requirements (e.g., layer thickness) that should apply to your entire PCB, and the designing software checks design as the whole then highlights the parts that do not conform.

-…and are there other better design cases that may differ?
-Well, yes, there are design cases that may need special designing skills.
-Let’s consider the case of 4-layer PCB art below.
+Well, yes, there are design cases that may need special designing skills.…and are there other better design cases that may differ?
+Let’s consider the possibility of 4-layer PCB art below.

 PCB Art Designing becomes more interesting as layers pile up.
-Such arts are more pleasing to behold because you get a broader perspective of using more layers to throw in more "background" drawings.
-In this section, we will briefly explore the main Considerations of drawingart on a 4-layered PCB.
+Such arts are more pleasing to behold because you get a broader perspective of using more layers to throw in more “background” drawings.
+In this section, we will briefly explore the primary Considerations of drawing on a 4-layered PCB.